 In 1998 Robert Foley Vineyards bottled its flagship Claret (a Cabernet Sauvignon/Merlot blend), and has since expanded and diversified its production to offer more of the big reds Bob is famous for – Petite Sirah, Merlot, Charbono, the limited-release Howell Mountain Cabernet Sauvignon, a Carneros Pinot Noir, a Napa Valley Cabernet Sauvignon, and The Griffin (a blend of the best in the red cellar).
-Always seeking new, fun and interesting wines, Bob has also bottled three of his favorites: Pinot Blanc, Semillon, and a Syrah that we affectionally call Kelly's Cuvee.
+Always seeking to create new, fun, and interesting wines, Bob has also bottled three of his favorites: Pinot Blanc, a Rhone-style White Wine, and a Syrah that we call Kelly's Cuvee.

 When Bob's not making exceptional wine, he spends time with his wife and business manager Kelly Kehoe, his two children, and his two granddaughters.
-You can also find Bob jammin' with his rock 'n' roll group, The Robert Foley Band, when he's not in the cellar or SCUBA diving.
+You can also find Bob jammin' with The Robert Foley Band when he's not in the cellar or SCUBA diving.

 "Bob Foley: All in His Own Time"